 Since the new grading system will place an equal emphasis on classwork as well as exams.
 It is essential that students, particularly students who may be struggling with particular subjects, to make steady and consistent efforts throughout their two year GCSE period.
 They will not be expected to have an extraordinary knowledge of their selected subjects but simply a workable one.
 Demonstrating steady progress will be crucial for any student who might be wondering how to pass.

 Practice papers can highlight the areas which still need further study.
 They also most importantly help to boost a student’s confidence.
 Particularly those who might be struggling with how to pass.
-Students should also be encourage to make a study plan across all the subjects in which they will be examined in.
+Students should also be encouraged to make a study plan across all the subjects in which they are taking.
 The tendency for many students is to focus only on their weakest subject.
 Unfortunately, this can often lead to a student neglecting their other subjects.

 The best way of understanding how to pass GCSEs is knowing it is crucial to start as early as possible with their revision.
 It is easier to create a solid, consistent study preparation at the start of the exam year.
 Rather than attempting to cram for their exams at the last minute.
 This can ultimately lead to some students underperforming.